INVESTORS INFORMATION STOCK INFO

 19. To review the functioning of the Whistle Blower mechanism;

-21. To review compliance with the provisions of the Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015, at least once in a financial year and shall also verify that the systems for internal control are adequate and are operating effectively; and
+21. Review of compliances as per the provisions of the Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015, at least once in a financial year and shall also verify that the systems for internal control are adequate and are operating effectively; and

 22. Carrying out any other function as is mentioned in the terms of reference of the Audit Committee.